 Their duties tend to be geared towards working with water treatment facilities and other environmental agencies with services or products that affect the environment.

-An environmental consultant will help target, identify and recommend solutions for common concerns such as soil contamination, water pollution, and air quality control.
+An environmental consultant will help target, identify, and recommend solutions for common concerns such as soil contamination, water pollution, and air quality control.

 A consultant will ensure that laws and regulations are being met and that the environmental protocol of the area is part of the planning process.

-In some cases, an ESG environmental consultant may work with groups, companies, or organizations to come into complaints to prevent fines or avoid legal action.
+Sometimes, an ESG environmental consultant may work with groups, companies, or organizations to come into complaints to prevent fines or avoid legal action.

 See Related: What is a Quadruple Bottom Line?